rustdesk/doc.rustdesk.com/content/self-host/install/_index.en.md

 <a name="demo"></a>
 {{% notice note %}}
-pm2 requires nodejs v16+, if you fail to run pm2 (e.g. you can not see `hbbs`/`hbbr` in `pm2 list`), please download and install LTS version nodejs from https://nodejs.org.
+pm2 requires nodejs v16+, if you fail to run pm2 (e.g. you can not see `hbbs`/`hbbr` in `pm2 list`), please download and install the LTS version nodejs from https://nodejs.org.
 If you want to make `hbbs`/`hbbr` auto-run after reboot, please check out `pm2 save` and `pm2 startup`.
 More about [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/).
 Another good tool for your logs is [pm2-logrotate](https://github.com/keymetrics/pm2-logrotate).

 The `-r` parameter of `hhbs` is not mandatory, it is just convenient for you not to specify a relay server on the controlled client side.
 You do not need to specify port if you are using default 21117 port.
 The relay server specified by the client has a higher priority than this.
 {{% /notice %}}